Sections of time-like twistor spaces with light-like or zero covariant derivatives: Introduction

 Let $E$ be as in the beginning of the previous paragraph.
 Let $h$, $\nabla$ be a neutral metric and an $h$-connection of $E$ respectively.
 Then an $h$-reversing paracomplex structure $J$ of $E$ satisfies $\nabla J=0$ if and only if the corresponding section $\Omega$ of one of the time-like twistor spaces associated with $E$ is horizontal with respect to $\hat{\nabla}$.
 If $E=T\!\Tilde{M}$ for an oriented neutral 4-manifold $\Tilde{M}$, then $J$ is an almost paracomplex structure of $\Tilde{M}$ and $\nabla J=0$ just means that $(\Tilde{M} , h, J)$ is a paraK\"{a}hler surface.
 If $E=F^*\!T\!\Tilde{M}$ for a time-like and conformal immersion $F:M\longrightarrow \Tilde{M}$ of a Lorentz surface $M$ into $\Tilde{M}$ with zero mean curvature vector and if $\Omega$ is a twistor lift of $F$, then $\nabla J=0$ implies that $F$ is isotropic.
 Refer to \cite{HM}, \cite{JR} for the time-like twistor spaces.
-Although $F$ is isotropic, $\nabla J$ does not necessarily vanish (\cite{ando4}).
+Even if $F$ is isotropic, $\nabla J$ does not necessarily vanish (\cite{ando4}).
 It is possible that $\hat{\nabla} \Omega$ is either light-like or zero, and does not vanish at any point.
 In such a case, $\hat{\nabla} \Omega$ determines a light-like one-dimensional subspace of the fiber of $\bigwedge^2\!E$ at each point of $M$ and then we say that $\hat{\nabla} \Omega$ is \textit{fully light-like}.
 Let $F$ be the conformal Gauss map of a time-like minimal surface in $E^3_1$ with nowhere zero curvature.
 Then $\Tilde{M} =S^4_2$, and we see that $F$ has zero mean curvature vector and isotropicity and that the covariant derivatives of the twistor lifts $\Omega_{\pm}$ are fully light-like.
-We will see that for a paracomplex structure $J=J_{\varepsilon}$ corresponding to $\Omega_{\varepsilon}$ ($\varepsilon \in \{ +, -\}$), $\nabla J$ is locally represented as $\nabla J=\alpha \otimes N$ for a nowhere zero $1$-form $\alpha$ and a nilpotent structure $N$ related to $J$ and therefore $\nabla J$ is valued in a light-like subbundle of the pull-back bundle of rank $2$.
-We will define a nilpotent structure of an oriented vector bundle $E$ of rank $4n$ with a neutral metric $h$ and characterize an $h$-reversing paracomplex structure $J$ of $E$ such that for an $h$-connection $\nabla$ of $E$, $\nabla J$ is locally represented as $\nabla J=\alpha \otimes N$ for a $1$-form $\alpha$ and a nilpotent structure $N$ related to $J$.
+We will see that for a paracomplex structure $J=J_{\varepsilon}$ corresponding to $\Omega_{\varepsilon}$ ($\varepsilon \in \{ +, -\}$), $\nabla J$ is locally represented as $\nabla J=\alpha \otimes N$ for a nowhere zero $1$-form $\alpha$ and a nilpotent structure $N$ related to $J$ and therefore $\nabla J$ is valued in a light-like subbundle of the pull-back bundle of rank $2$ (Theorem~\ref{thm:cgmtms}).
+We will define a nilpotent structure of an oriented vector bundle $E$ of rank $4n$ with a neutral metric $h$.
+Then a nilpotent structure $N$ gives a null structure on each fiber of $E$ such that the image is a light-like $2n$-dimensional subspace and $h$ is null-Hermitian with respect to $N$ (see Section~\ref{sect:nilstr} and refer to \cite{dunajski}).
+We will characterize an $h$-reversing paracomplex structure $J$ of $E$ such that for an $h$-connection $\nabla$ of $E$, $\nabla J$ is locally represented as $\nabla J=\alpha \otimes N$ for a $1$-form $\alpha$ and a nilpotent structure $N$ related to $J$ (Theorem~\ref{thm:hatnabla0g}).
 See \cite{ando7}, \cite{AK} for nilpotent structures for $n=1$.